 Monotone Boards: An Overview

-Monotone boards significantly hinder the nut advantage of the IP player.
+Monotone boards significantly disrupt the nut advantage of the IP player.
 We can see this by sorting by EV.

 This is due to all the flushes within our opponent’s range jumping ahead of our strong preflop hands; but there are some additional factors that lower the flop betting frequency.

-On Monotone flops, holding a flush blocks the opponent’s calling range:
+On monotone flops, holding a flush heavily blocks the opponent’s calling range.

 This explains the very low flop check-raise frequency relative to other board textures.
 The primary hand that wants to raise for value is a flush which blocks the calling range!

-Checkraise frequency against ⅓ pot bet by flop suits.
+Check-raise frequency against ⅓ pot c-bet grouped by suitedness.

-Low flushes are vulnerable to a fourth heart
+Low heart flushes are vulnerable to a fourth heart.

 It’s often very reasonable to check back a low flush on the flop.
 While definitely strong enough for 3 streets on a clean runout, not all runouts will be clean.